 Under-eating

 When appetite drops sharply, many people unintentionally eat far too little.
 Very low calorie intake produces fatigue, brain fog, and weakness regardless of any direct drug effect.
-This is the most common cause, and the most overlooked.
+This is the most common cause of GLP-1 tiredness and the most overlooked, because it does not feel like under-eating when you are simply not hungry.
+The fix is structure: eat on a schedule rather than waiting for hunger cues that no longer arrive.

 Dehydration

 Reduced appetite often means reduced fluid intake, and nausea can discourage drinking.
-Mild dehydration alone causes tiredness, headaches, and lightheadedness — and it compounds nausea, creating a loop.
+Mild dehydration alone causes tiredness, headaches, and lightheadedness, and it compounds nausea, creating a loop where feeling queasy makes you drink less, which makes you feel worse.
+Because these drugs slow gastric emptying, water can also sit longer, so sipping steadily beats gulping a large glass at once.

 Low protein and nutrient gaps

 Eating very little tends to mean eating a less complete diet.
-Inadequate protein and thin overall nutrition show up as low energy.
+Inadequate protein and thin overall nutrition show up as low energy and poor recovery.
+Protein is the macro most likely to fall short, which is why hitting a protein target on a GLP-1 matters for energy as well as muscle.

 Before assuming the drug is the direct cause, honestly audit a few days: